pdoehle/swc-notes/unix_shell.md

 - What if we want to process many files with one script?

-> Challenge: Use pipes to create a script that sorts files by length in both this directory and the `data-shell/creatures` directory.
+> Challenge: Use pipes to create a workflow that sorts files by length in both this directory and the `data-shell/creatures` directory.

 ```bash
 $ wc -l *.pdb ../creatures/*.dat